AdviceTech Catwalk 2026

 These are firms who don’t normally get to stand in the spotlight; they might be pre-revenue or even bootstrapping themselves out of the startup phase.
 We don’t care about that.
 What we do care about is that what they’re doing is genuinely different and potentially useful to UK advisers and planners.

-We will select five of the most exciting firms and invite them to strut their stuff.
 An expert panel of industry legends from across the sector will grill each one and there’ll be a chance for the audience to do the same.

 Sound like fun?
 Here’s how to get involved…